bamesserly/apad-puzzle-rl/README.md

 Let's see what we can do with RL.

-I'll use deep Q learning via sb3 with a custom gymnasium environment
+I'll use ~~deep Q learning~~ masked PPO via sb3 with a custom gymnasium environment

 ## Environment